 Winner: Amazon.com for making it fast and easy to purchase and be done.

-Try to find how to run a sale or promotion on a basic run-of-the-mill eBay listing.
+Try to find how to run a sale or promo on a basic run-of-the-mill eBay listing.

 Customers like to find deals and use coupon codes for super steals.
 Amazon makes it really easy to create custom coupon codes and promotions.

-You can have promotions that make it so if they buy 3, they get 1 free.
+You can easily create promotions for customers that buy 3, they get 1 free.
 You can create coupon codes that are applied automatically, or that have to be entered manually.
 All sorts of options are available.

 A customer is more likely to come back and buy from you again if you can offer them a discount or coupon code, and Amazon makes this really easy to do.

-Amazon sells and ships items as well as 3rd party sellers to sell in the marketplace.
+Amazon sells and ships its own items as well as allowing 3rd party sellers to sell in the marketplace.

 eBay has only 3rd-party sellers.
-The benefit of having Amazon sell products is that Amazon can offer programs like Amazon Prime (which is fully awesome).
+The benefit of having Amazon sell products is that Amazon can offer programs like Amazon Prime.

 For a yearly fee, customers get Free, 2-day shipping on items shipped by Amazon.
 It’s pretty cool when a lawn mower gets delivered to your door with free shipping in two days!

-What does this mean for you as a seller?
+What does this mean for you wanting to sell products online?